If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 If all the calories had equal effect on the body and if we didn’t have hormones, this equation would have been 100% correct.

 Thus what we are interested in here – reality – the correctness of this equation varies from 0% to 100%.
 That’s too great a variable to even consider such an equation at all.
-But modern trends dictate accepting generalized theories and opinions without looking at the facts.
+However modern trends dictate accepting generalized theories and opinions without looking at the facts.
 And then debating among already bad results.

 The body does not treat all food calories equally.